Post all

 What resulted from this balancing was the concept of running a site inside a site.
 The back-end server would be the same.
 All user information would be pulled from the core so that sub-sites could be created and taken down with minimum effort.
 This freed up the members of the sub-unit to use their imagination as it related to the content.
 They were free of the complexity of having to run their website.
 We could contain costs and avoid complex dependencies.

 When I came out to Ontario, the CHI's funding, like many other CHIs, ended.
 It's own site was gobbled up by the University.
 There is always a bigger fish.
 We continued to work on the module though.
 I moved this module to PrimaryON.ca initially in 2020 and worked on it pro-bono on it through the pandemic.
-It had recently gotten new shine under SGFP.ca as the sub-sites module.
-Then SGFP.ca shifted their focus in the summer of 2023 but EM2data.com has carried on the development work pro-bono as of the late spring and summer of 2023 to further it's development (it's a good idea)
+It had recently gotten new shine under another client as their sub-sites module.
+That client shifted their focus in the summer of 2023 but EM2data.com has carried on the development work pro-bono as of the late spring and summer of 2023 to further it's development (it's a good idea)

 • A subsite can have many members.